Rogers-Development-Services/Code-Quiz/README.md

 4. Timer will clear immediately after last question is answered.
 5. Inputing initials will appear after completing the quiz and score will be stored and not inputed to local memory.
 6. <br> tags will be removed from HTML.
+7. Excess space between elements will be eliminated.

 ## Feedback